Enovale/Alibi/README.md

 # TODO
 Some shit that needs to get done

+- [ ] Plugins
 - [X] Areas
 - [ ] Commands
 - [X] Logging architecture
 - [ ] Database
 - [ ] More shit lol

+# Plugins

+I plan to have a system where you build a class library with a reference to AO2Sharp.dll, and make a class that inherits from PluginBase.

+This class will have overrides for some server functions, and it's constructor will be called after server initialization.
+It'll also let you define more packet handlers and commands, and even override existing ones.
+Still trying to brainstorm how this will work and figure out how to actually execute it because im not super big brained at reflection.